 Some Nikon lenses have a traditional aperture ring on the lens that you rotate to change the aperture (or lock to allow the camera to control it).
 Many newer Nikon lenses, in the G category, have done away with the aperture ring altogether.

-- G – A G-type lens, an update to the D-type lenses that incorporate the same kind of distance information.
-The defining feature is the lack of an aperture ring, with the aperture controlled through the camera’s dials and menu.
+A G-type lens, an update to the D-type lenses that incorporate the same kind of distance information.
+The defining feature is the lack of an aperture ring, with the aperture controlled through the camera’s dials and menu rather than on the lens itself.
 Note that you’ll need to check your camera’s specific compatibility with G-type lenses, because they don’t work with all cameras.

-- D – A D-type lens, which conveys the distance from the focal plane to subject back to the camera to support various kinds of 3D exposure metering and i-TTL fill flash.
+A D-type lens, which conveys the distance from the focal plane to the subject back to the camera to support various kinds of 3D exposure metering and i-TTL fill flash.
 Many, but not all, D-type lenses have a manual aperture ring.

 Nikon Lens Codes for Optical Technologies